amillert/wiki-clustering/README.md

 | 6  |     `--n_hidden`    |     `-h`    | Specifies the size of hidden layer for classification               |

 Nota bene:
-1. `--saved_path` parameter can take either directory path of the exact corpus `*.tsv` file's path.
-In the case of the former, it will take the most recent file (actually the file with the highest number as a suffix; which in a default behaviour of automatic saving by providing a directory will generate files with incremental suffix number).
-The corresponding schema's path will automatically be generated.
-Of course, if the path to the specific existing file will be provided, this file will be extracted instead.
+1. `--saved_path` parameter can take either directory path leading to saved corpora or the exact file's path.
+The former will work only if all the files have been saved automatically by providing a directory path while saving corpora in `corpus` subproject.
+In the case, some custom file path has been provided, automatic data loading from the directory will not work and the user must provide this exact file's path.
+For this very reason, it's highly advised that a user provides a directory path in both `corpus` and `prediction` subprojects.
 2. TFIDF in clustering is performed per each attribute; the results are later combined by stacking the sparse arrays back together.
 3. Parameters `--batch_size`, `--epochs`, `--eta`, `--n_hidden` specify respective hyperparameters for classification; names should be self-explanatory.